 Housel also shares a surprising historical story about how we all ended up working 8-9 hours a day (hint: it wasn’t planned or thought through all that much…).

-You are most welcome to read and share internally for the company you work for (downloadable PDF below) so that others can be aware of the importance of being “busy thinking” and not just “busy working.”
+Read and share internally for the company you work for (downloadable PDF below) so that others are aware of the importance of being “busy thinking” and not just “busy working.”

 The Advantage Of Being A Little Underemployed (abridged)

 Morgan Housel – May 17, 2017